 - 105 points from Education courses

-Courses integrate web-based material, audiovisual resources, video conferences and email.
-Students will undertake a community engagement course, as well as attend professional practice placements in early childhood education centres for up to ten weeks per year.
+Courses integrate online resources such as discussion forums, recorded lectures, and video tutorials.
+You will undertake a community engagement course, as well as attend professional practice placements in early childhood education centres for up to ten weeks per year.

 - Postgraduate Certificate in Education

 - Postgraduate Certificate in Teaching English to Speakers of Other Languages

 - Postgraduate Diploma in Education

 - Postgraduate Diploma in Specialist Teaching

 - Master of Education